top of page

 Lower Canyon Rapids

-After getting back in the rafts, we hit non-stop rapids including Cleavage, Parallel Parking, Ski Jump, and Catapult to finish the day’s run.
+After getting back in the rafts, we hit non-stop rapids, including Cleavage, Parallel Parking, Ski Jump, and Catapult to finish the day’s run.
 Each rapid came in quick succession, keeping the ride fast-paced and exciting!

 Whitewater Rafting the Middle Fork of the American River